nsursock/crackingdacode/src/blog/trauma-bad-trip.md

 I guess I could also try to decompose the Civil war in Lebanon (1975 – 1990).
 I have a friend who already wrote a comic book about it.
 It seems the Civil War started with a Palestinian bus who was shot by some Christians.

-Since my post are 4 paragraphs long I will also try to decompose being alone in Paris during the 2006 war between Lebanon and Israel; and also another souvenir from an ex-lover who was toying with a knife while we were investigating anonymous letters.
+Since my posts are 4 paragraphs long I will also try to decompose being alone in Paris during the 2006 war between Lebanon and Israel; and also another souvenir from an ex-lover who was toying with a knife while we were investigating anonymous letters.

 Of course, all those traumatic memories will be decomposed using a song.
 But let’s first tackle the dodgy subject of witnessing a friend being kinda raped.